Betty – Is Curiosity the Secret?

 If you know someone 75+ who inspires YOU, I’d love to connect with them

-PS—Another curious woman, and another, and one more
+PS—Another curious woman, and another who lives separately from her spouse, and one more